-- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St. Joseph's Catholic Church who have a brother or sister (see Note 4 below) attending St. Joseph's Catholic Primary School at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St. Joseph's Catholic Church. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St. Joseph's Catholic Primary School at the time of admission. - 5.
-Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Joseph's Catholic Primary School at the time of admission. - 8.
+- 1. Baptised Catholic children (see note 2) who are looked after or previously looked after (see note 3 below). - 2.
+Baptised Catholic children living in the Parish of Holy Cross and St Francis Sutton Coldfield who have a brother or sister (see Note 4 below) attending Holy Cross Catholic Primary School at the time of admission. (not the date a place is offered or accepted). - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of Holy Cross and St Francis Sutton Coldfield. - 4.
+Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending Holy Cross Catholic Primary School at the time of admission. (not the date a place is offered or accepted). - 5.
+Other Baptised Catholic children (see Note 2 below). - 6.
+Non-Catholic children who are looked after or previously looked after (see Note 3 below). - 7.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending Holy Cross Catholic Primary School at the time of admission. - 8.
 Non-Catholic children.